mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

-To solve the DC optimal power flow problem and acquire generator active power outputs and bus voltage angles, use of the following function:
+To solve the DC optimal power flow problem and acquire generator active power outputs and bus voltage angles, users can use of the following function:
 * [`solve!`](@ref solve!(::PowerSystem, ::DCOptimalPowerFlow)).

-After obtaining the solution for DC optimal power flow, JuliaGrid offers a function to compute powers associated with buses and branches:
+After solving the DC optimal power flow, JuliaGrid provides function for computing powers:
 * [`power!`](@ref power!(::PowerSystem, ::DCPowerFlow)).

-Additionally, we have specialized functions for computing specific [powers](@ref DCPowerAnalysisAPI) for buses and branches.

----

-Alternatively, instead of using functions responsible for solving optimal power flow and computing powers, users can utilize the wrapper function:
+Alternatively, instead of using functions responsible for solving optimal power flow and computing powers, users can use the wrapper function:
 * [`powerFlow!`](@ref powerFlow!(::PowerSystem, ::DCOptimalPowerFlow)).

+Users can also access specialized functions for computing specific types of [powers](@ref DCPowerAnalysisAPI) for individual buses, branches, or generators within the power system.

 ---